razorpay/lytics.js/README.md

 # Misc

-- Lytics is supposed to be used only on elements whose behaviour isn't being overriden manually by JavaScript.
+- Lytics is supposed to be used only on elements whose behaviour isn't being overridden manually by JavaScript.

 #### Browser Support